praj-bellakka/tp/docs/UserGuide.md

 Examples of usage:

 1. List weight progress since the start of using FitNUS `list /weight /all`
-   - Sample Output:
+   - Sample output:

     ![img_2.png](img_2.png)

 2. List weight progress in a certain month in the current year:`list /weight /month 3`
-   - Sample Output:
+   - Sample output:

    ![img_8.png](img_8.png)